New Genres at the Cutting Edge

 NYC: An Art Capital

-New York City boasts the largest concentration of professional artists in the country; as a result, AMT boasts a faculty of leading practitioners.
-Students also have access to legendary local institutions such as the New Museum; the Museum of Modern Art; the Whitney Museum of American Art; the Cooper-Hewitt, National Design Museum; and the Guggenheim.
+New York City has the largest concentration of professional artists in the country, and AMT boasts a faculty of leading practitioners.
+Students also have access to legendary local institutions such as the New Museum; the Museum of Modern Art; the Whitney Museum of American Art; Cooper Hewitt, Smithsonian Design Museum; and the Guggenheim.